Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Asymptotic analysis for a class of accelerated methods

 \item[(ii)] For the Nesterov constant momentum \eqref{generaldsconst} with momentum parameter $\beta = \frac{1-\sqrt{Lh}}{1+ \sqrt{Lh}}$ and constant step-size of $h < \frac{1}{L}$ we have that

 \item[(iii)] For the Nesterov accelerated gradient method \eqref{originalnesterov} with momentum parameter sequence $\beta_k = \frac{k}{k+3}$ and constant step-size of $h < \frac{1}{L}$ we have that

 \end{itemize} \end{lemm} The proof of this lemma is in Appendix \ref{Appendix C}.
-Note that the results obtained in this section \ref{metricsection} are relevant to our discussion due to the fact that they provide insights into the asymptotic behavior of the trajectories of the iterate sequence $\{\x_k\}$ from \eqref{generalds} in the ambient $\mathbb{R}^{n}$ space as opposed to the behavior of augmented sequence $\{[\x_k; \x_{k-1}]\}$ in the $\mathbb{R}^{2n}$ space.
-To the best of our knowledge, this is the first work that is able to analyze the asymptotic escape/ convergence behavior of accelerated methods near strict saddle points without transforming the dynamics from $\mathbb{R}^{n}$ space to the $\mathbb{R}^{2n}$ space.
-However, this comes at the cost of regularity of the function class where we need analytic functions as opposed to $\mathcal{C}^2$ functions in this section \ref{metricsection}.
-We now move towards understanding some non-asymptotic properties of a class of accelerated methods around strict saddle points and also derive some key estimates which quantify such properties.
+Note that the results obtained in this section are relevant to our discussion due to the fact that they provide insights into the asymptotic behavior of the trajectories of the iterate sequence $\{\x_k\}$ from \eqref{generalds} in the ambient $\mathbb{R}^{n}$ space as opposed to the behavior of augmented sequence $\{[\x_k; \x_{k-1}]\}$ in the $\mathbb{R}^{2n}$ space.
+To the best of our knowledge, this is the first work that is able to analyze the asymptotic escape/convergence behavior of accelerated methods near strict saddle points without transforming the dynamics from $\mathbb{R}^{n}$ space to the $\mathbb{R}^{2n}$ space.
+However, this comes at the cost of regularity of the function class where we need analytic functions as opposed to $\mathcal{C}^2$ functions in this section. {Before concluding the asymptotic analysis of \eqref{generalds}, we remind the reader that analyzing the dynamics of the trajectory $\{\x_k\}_{k=0}^{\infty}$ in the ambient space $\mathbb{R}^{n}$ is not a straightforward extension of analyzing the dynamics of the trajectory $\{[\x_{k};\x_{k-1}]\}_{k=0}^{\infty}$ in $\mathbb{R}^{2n}$.
+Moreover, one can construct simple counterexamples in which even the transient and asymptotic behavior of the dynamics in $\mathbb{R}^{n}$ and $\mathbb{R}^{2n}$ differs significantly.
+The next section presents one such example.}

+\begin{rema} {Note that our asymptotic analysis pertains to the dynamics in $\mathbb{R}^n$, as opposed to \cite{o2019behavior}, where analysis of trajectories is performed in $\mathbb{R}^{2n}$ for a quadratic function.
+Even if we restrict attention to quadratic functions, trajectory analysis in $\mathbb{R}^n$ is not a trivial extension of analysis in $\mathbb{R}^{2n}$.
+In $\mathbb{R}^n$, the forward maps $N_k : \mathbb{R}^n \to \mathbb{R}^n$ may not be diffeomorphisms, and when these maps are local diffeomorphisms (Theorem~\ref{diffeomorphthm}), their corresponding Jacobian maps $DN_k$ satisfy the following recursion from Theorem~\ref{diffeomorphthm}:

+These Jacobian maps are time-varying in general, and it does not seem possible to compute a closed-form expression of the Jacobian at any given $k$ from the recursion, even for the simplest quadratic case with constant momentum (one such example is discussed in the next section, Section~\ref{counterexsecrev}).
+Therefore, extending the techniques in \cite{o2019behavior} to analyze the asymptotic dynamics in $\mathbb{R}^n$ is not feasible.} \end{rema}